 Blue Ridge, Georgia

 Surrounded by the Chattahoochee National Forest in the Blue Ridge Mountains of north central Georgia, Blue Ridge started out as a railroad town in 1896.
 Thanks to its mineral waters, it later became a health resort and at one time boasted five hotels.
 Today, it is a tourist destination, drawing a lot of Atlanta residents (and others) on weekends.

 The cute downtown, particularly Main Street, is noted for its fun antique stores, galleries and eateries.
 There is also a brewery and a farmers' market.
 The 102-year old train depot, also downtown, is the starting point for daily summer train rides along the scenic railway that runs through the area.
 The Arts Center in the renovated Fannin County Courthouse sponsors exhibits and festivals.
 The community theater produces dramas and hosts live music.
-Arts in the Park, acoustic music concerts, nightly music jams, ghost walks and historic tours are few of the fun local events.
+Arts in the Park, acoustic music concerts, nightly music jams, ghost walks and historic tours are few of the popular local events.
 Offering a bit of nostalgia is the Swan Drive-In Theatre, which has been operating since 1955 and is known for its deep fried Oreos and "fat and sloppy" burgers.

 Shopping venues are geared to tourists, but an Ingles Market, a hardware store, a pharmacy and the like are enough to meet most basic needs.
 The city park has resident roosters, an outdoor pool and tennis courts.